iotaledger/introduction-docs/docs/libraries/wallet.md

 ---
-description: The official client library for interacting with the IOTA Tangle allows you to create messages and transactions, sign transactions, generate addresses, interact with an IOTA node.
+description: The official client library for interacting with the IOTA Tangle allows you to create messages and transactions, sign transactions, generate addresses, and interact with an IOTA node.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - stateless